marklchaves/projectx-clone/_drafts/cloudcannon-versus-wordpress.markdown

 So, there I was.
 Looking for maybe some sort of hybrid solution when a friend told me their site was hosted on something called CloudCannon.

-TLDR: 1) I dreaded the thought of writing *by hand* an entire website in HTML/CSS/JS. *Reinventing* a photo gallery or slider was not appealing to me at all.
+**TLDR**\: 1) I dreaded the thought of writing *by hand* an entire website in HTML/CSS/JS. *Reinventing* a photo gallery or slider was not appealing to me at all.
 2) I grew complacent with not having to write much code.
 But, I suffered on a daily basis working long hours optimising about a dozen bloated WordPress sites with minimal gains.

+Let's get to the comparison bit.

+## What I Like About WordPress

+## What I Like About CloudCannon

+## What I Don't Like About WordPress

+## What I Don't Like About CloudCannon